lsst-sqre/sqr-069/index.rst

 Federated identity
 ------------------

-General access deployments of the Science Platform must support federated user authentication via SAML and ideally should support other common authentication methods such as OAuth 2.0 (GitHub) and OpenID Connect (Google).
+Some deployments of the Science Platform must support federated user authentication via SAML alongside other common authentication methods such as OAuth 2.0 (GitHub) and OpenID Connect (Google).
 We considered other approaches to accepting federated identity besides using CILogon_ and COmanage_.

 .. _CILogon: https://www.cilogon.org/